-The Committee may not consider it essential to re-interview a candidate who has been interviewed in the previous twelve months.
-That candidate will be compared and ranked along with all other persons interviewed for that vacancy so long as the candidate has requested in writing to be considered for that advertised vacancy.
+The Committee may not consider it essential to re-interview a candidate who has been interviewed in the previous 12 months.
+That candidate will be compared and ranked along with all other persons interviewed for that vacancy so long as the candidate has submitted a new application to be considered for that advertised vacancy.
 Nevertheless, the Committee may, in its discretion, re-interview a previously interviewed candidate, and, in fact, does in circumstances where it deems it appropriate.